qinglian1105/tagui_demo_01/README.md

 ## **RPA: Implementing an example of integrating JavaScript and Python with TagUI for Web Automation**

 ### **Ⅰ. Purpose**
-In recent exploration of Robotic Process Automation, I experienced RPA tools including UiPath and Power Automate.
-However, this project is about open source RPA, TagUI.
+In recent exploration of Robotic Process Automation, I experienced several RPA tools including UiPath and Power Automate.
+Unlike commercial software, TagUI is an open-source Robotic Process Automation (RPA) tool.
 The content of this project is a demo to implement an example of integrating JavaScript and Python with TagUI for Web Automation.<br><br>

 ### **Ⅱ. Tools**
 TagUI、JavaScript、Python<br><br>